On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 It takes a long time to edit a documentary.
 You need to do more rounds of edits compared to a short commercial video.
 You may also spend many hours re-editing the project depending on your director and how the project scope changes.

-Therefore, you can charge by an hourly rate in this case.
+Therefore, you can charge an hourly rate in this case.
 You may not want to spend days editing a documentary for a fixed rate.
 For longer projects that take more than a week to complete, go for the hourly rate,

 Videography, Cinematography, and related Set Works